 Subordinate legislation (also referred to as secondary legislation) often provides the finer detail necessary to flesh out the primary statements of law found in Acts.
 It can take a variety of different forms: regulations, orders, rules and schemes, and can include statutory guidance and local orders.

-At present, the relevant pieces of primary and subordinate legislation must be located and read together to obtain a full understanding of the law on a particular subject.
-Where appropriate, subordinate legislation will be incorporated into the new Act, so all of the pertinent law on a topic will be in one place.
-Subordinate legislation that requires frequent amendment, for instance, to reflect changing conditions, may not be suitable for inclusion.
+At present, the relevant pieces of primary and subordinate legislation must be located and then read together to obtain a full understanding of the law on a particular subject.
+Where appropriate, subordinate legislation has been incorporated into the 2023 Act, so all of the pertinent law on a topic will be in one place.
+Some subordinate legislation, for instance, regulations that might require frequent amendment to reflect changing conditions, has not been consolidated.
+The bulk of this subordinate legislation is being remade to reflect the enactment of the 2023 Act.